Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 Consent isn’t your only legal ground.
 Legitimate interests could be a good option.
 It basically means that you have a right to carry out commercial activities such as direct marketing.
 The requirements of using this legal basis are that you have a relationship with the consumer and that they would reasonably expect you to carry out the specific kinds of data processing you are employing.

 29. I have opt-in dates for all my subscribers, but not IP addresses and certainly not screenshots of the opt-in form.
-Can you clarify if these are legally required by GDPR for all past subscribers?
+Can you clarify if these are legally required by GDPR?

 There are no clear legal requirements for proof of consent.
 The only thing GDPR says is "The burden of proof is on you to provide the documentation proving that a subscriber agreed to share their data".
-From what we see in the market and based on what is technically possible, we recommend having a timestamp, IP, source and the screenshot of the form.
+From what we see in the market and based on what is technically possible, we recommend having a timestamp, IP, source, and a screenshot of the form.

 31. Is a written consent on a piece of paper a valid proof of consent?